How to Remove Ransomware If Your Files Got Corrupted

 Note: this technique may work for individuals or small businesses.
 For enterprise companies or organizations in the public sector like government or healthcare, the stakes are much higher.
 As a result, cybercriminals are less likely to lower the ransom price in such cases.

-How to Protect Your Data From Ransomware in 2022
+How to Protect Your Data From Ransomware

 You’ve probably heard that having a backup is a key part of your data loss strategy.
 Unfortunately, this is not an all-covering solution anymore in terms of ransomware threats.
-The newest ransomware strains like Dharma or Ruyk are programmed to spread across your data with any means possible.

 Unless you keep your backup copy offline and fully detached from the primary data, it is at risk of getting infected.
 Using backup solutions with inbuilt ransomware protection is another effective measure to prevent infection through secondary means.